aabouie/Capstone_2/README.md

 ![](img/Austin_Airbnb.JPG)

 Airbnb is an online marketplace that connects people who want to rent out their homes with people who are looking for accomodations in that area.
 Airbnb currently covers more than 100,000 cities and 220 countries worldwide.
 The company's name comes from "Air Mattress B&B".

-Although Airbnb and some other 3rd party website (e.g., beyondpricing.com) are also availble, however, the hosts still need to specify their expected daily price, and the algorithm can change the base price based on several factors such as seasonaility, day of the week, and any special events/conferences.
+Although Airbnb and some other 3rd party website (e.g., beyondpricing.com) can help in pricing the units, the hosts still need to specify the base daily price, and then, those websites can change the price based on several factors such as seasonaility, day of the week, and any special events (e.g., national holiday,conferences, etc.).

-Airbnb pricing is significantly important specially as competitiveness increases and more units become availble for rental on Airbnb, Hence even small difference in prices can make a big difference.
-In addition, it is importnat to understand the guests need to obtain more review, higher score, and provide better amenities.
+Many airbnb hosts, especially new and less experiences ones, might set a baseline for their unit which can be higher than the competitive pricing and marketing data which results on missing out on bookings or can be lower which results on leaving profits on the table.
+Therefore, Airbnb pricing is significantly important specially when competitiveness increases and more rental units become availble on Airbnb.
+In that case, even small difference in prices can make a big difference.
+According to the latest marketing data on rental units, competitive pricing can increase the revenue by at least 10%.
+Additionally, it is important to understand what factors (e.g., amenities) are more interesting to the guests, so we can come up with a strategy to attract more guests.

-This projects aims to solve this problem by predicting the base price of Airbnb units in Austin, using machine learning algorithms.
-In the following section, I'm going to describe the exploratory data analysis, followed by building different models to predict Airbnb prices.
+The goal of this project is to solve this problem by predicting the base price of Airbnb units in Austin, using machine learning algorithms.
+In the following sections, I'm going to briefly describe the exploratory data analysis (EDA), followed by building several predictive models.

 ## Web Scraping